 DispatchQueue.main in non-GUI programs and frameworks.
 Per the

 <dispatch/queue.h> header: "Because the main queue doesn't behave entirely like a regular serial queue, it may have unwanted side-effects when used in processes that are not UI apps (daemons).
 For such processes, the main queue should be avoided".

 If running concurrently, your work items need not to contend, else your performance sinks dramatically.
 Contention takes many forms.
 Locks are obvious, but it really means use of shared resources that can be a bottle neck: IPC/daemons, malloc (lock), shared memory, I/O, ...

 You don't need to be async all the way to avoid thread explosion.
-Using a limited number of bottom queues and not using
+Using a small number of dispatch queues and not using

 DispatchQueue.global() is a better fix.

 The complexity (and bugs) of heavy async/callback designs also cannot be ignored.
 Synchronous code remains much easier to read, write and maintain.